 The holidays are right around the corner.
-The feeling of December rolls around and not being prepared can be overwhelming.
-These few simple tips can help you prepare so you can actually enjoy the holidays without all the hustle, bustle and frustration!
+When December rolls around, being unprepared can be overwhelming.
+These few simple tips can help you prepare so you can actually enjoy the holidays without all the hustle, bustle, and frustration!

 Start Early.
 Yes, start now!
-Last minute shopping can lead to overspending.
-Spread your holiday list out over the next few months.
+Last-minute shopping can lead to overspending.
+Spread your holiday list over the next few months.

 Make a List and Check it Twice.
-Create a list of gift recipients, and other holiday expenses like company parties, decorations, parties, and travel expenses.
+Create a list of gift recipients and other holiday expenses like company parties, decorations, and travel expenses.
 You do need to keep an eye on these holiday expenses as well.

 Budget.
-While sticking to a budget can be sometimes difficult, having one will definitely help you stay out of debt after the holidays.
+While sticking to a budget can sometimes be difficult, having one will definitely help you stay out of debt after the holidays.
 How much can you afford this season?
-Have a list of gift recipients and budget for each.
-A few tips to help:
+Have a list of gift recipients and a budget for each.
+Here are a few tips to help:

 Set a family limit.
-If you have to buy for everyone in your brother’s family, make sure each of you sticks to the limit.
+If you have to buy for everyone in your brother’s family, make sure each of your sticks is to the limit.

-If you have a large family, everyone can have one person that then need to buy for.
-One person can be in charge of coordinating the pairs, just put all the names in a hat!
-Make sure to also have an “emergency” stash for that last minute party or hostess gift that may pop up.
+If you have a large family, everyone can have one person that they need to buy for.
+One person can coordinate the pairs; just put all the names in a hat!
+Make sure to also have an “emergency” stash for that last-minute party or hostess gift that may pop up.

 Check Around on Prices.
 Sale prices are sometimes not the lowest prices!
-Retailers sometimes over inflate a price to make it seem like a good sale price.
-Make sure to look at some apps that will help find the best prices, like Amazon, Black Friday Shopping, RedLaser or Slickdeals.
+Retailers sometimes over-inflate a price to make it seem like a good sale price.
+Make sure to look at some apps that will help find the best prices, like Amazon, Rakuten, or Slickdeals.
 Do your research on prices.
-Many stores will price match but, with proof!
+Many stores will price match but with proof!

 Pay with a Credit Card.
-I know I just said pay cash, but sometimes paying with a credit card has its benefits like rewards or extra protection for large ticket items.
-Make sure to check your credit card for these types of benefit before using it.
+I know I just said pay cash, but sometimes paying with a credit card has its benefits, like rewards or extra protection for large ticket items.
+Make sure to check your credit card for these types of benefits before using it.
 Then, make sure you budget the cash to pay it off the next month to avoid high-interest rates.